-In partnership with Esri, URISA’s GISCorps has launched a new program called the GIS Service Pledge
+In partnership with Esri, URISA’s GISCorps has launched the GIS Service Pledge Program

 On November 15, 2017, in partnership with Esri, GISCorps launched a new program called the “GIS Service Pledge”.
 Esri, the world leader in spatial analytics, has committed to donating personal use licenses of its ArcGIS software for each GISCorps volunteer who takes a “GIS Service Pledge” to volunteer for a good cause.

 Each personal use license being donated has a commercial value of approximately $6,000 per year and will enable volunteers to address crucial location-based issues.
 GISCorps Volunteers can leverage this software donation to support any topic or organization they are passionate about that meets GISCorps’ mission and its policies, whether local or abroad.
 Examples could include supporting a local food bank, land trust, or animal shelter.

 “One of the things about Esri that I am most proud of is the fact that our community of users is so dedicated to doing good in the world,” said Jack Dangermond, Esri founder and President.
 “GISCorps is one example of how the power of location intelligence can be harnessed for the public good.”

 This initiative also extends to disaster response projects that arise after disasters such as the recent Hurricanes Harvey, Irma, Maria, and the Mexico earthquakes.
 In disasters, volunteers are able to provide a variety of assistance including identification/mapping of one-story homes at risk of being flooded, locations of dry beds and shelters for the displaced, and the quickest and safest routes to evacuate affected populations in the shortest amount of time.